 Travel insurance India – what do I need?

 You’ll need worldwide cover for your trip to India.
-Holiday insurance is divided into different geographical areas, Admiral uses the following three zones:
+Holiday insurance is divided into different geographical areas, Admiral uses the following four zones:

 This will cover you for: